Please Read this page fully and carefully. It has important and new information.

 3) Click the Reservation button

-**New rate changes will take place for all visits from December 1, 2015 onwards.
-The new rate will be $20 per person per night, or $15 if you are an ACC Whistler or ACC Vancouver member.** Please note that all monies collected go to maintenance and improvement of this hut.
-Each year a great many days of labour go into keeping Wendy’s legacy alive and the improvements you will have noticed over the years have been made possible by the contributions of our users.
+**Rates have not been changed since the renovation in summer of 2015.
+The rate continues to be $20 per person per night, or $15 if you are an ACC Whistler or ACC Vancouver member.** Please note that all monies collected go to maintenance and improvement of this hut.
+Each year a great many days of labour go into keeping Wendy’s legacy alive and the improvements you will have noticed over the years have been made possible by the contributions of our users and our wonderful volunteers!

 The booking rate applies even if you are camping outside or around the hut but use the outhouse or hut facilities (for example, the kitchen or dining area).
 This is simply to be fair to those who are staying in the hut, as you are taking space and facilities when you do this and you are benefiting from the facility.